 Contingencies.
-Your offer of employment is contingent upon AVEO's review and determination of a successful completion of a background investigation, which may include an evaluation of both your credit and criminal history; and the outcome of the interviews scheduled for November 8, 2017.
+Your offer of employment is contingent upon AVEO's review and determination of a successful completion of a background investigation, which may include an evaluation of both your credit and criminal history.

-Prior to your start date you will be required to sign a standard employee Invention and Non-Disclosure Agreement attached hereto as Exhibit B.
+On your start date you will be required to sign a standard employee Invention and Non-Disclosure Agreement attached hereto as Exhibit A.